miiiiiilaaaan/PoliticalChart/TDCCharts.md

 <link rel="stylesheet" href="assets/css/style.css">
 <!-- STYLES ABOVE - DO NOT REMOVE -->

-> Work in progress, more charts will get added.

 A selection of older charts.
 This also includes the ones I made before working for TSA.\
 *All dates are in the DDMMYYY format.*